 This study analyzes how sensitive exploration funding is to investment climate changes.
 The paper conducts a separate analysis of different types of exploration funding: (i) total and grassroots exploration; (ii) directed towards specific minerals exploration targets (gold, base metals, and diamonds); and (iii) divided by funding origin country.
+The analysis is based on a cross-country log-linear model of exploration budgets with investment climate, mineral potential, population, and distance as explanatory variables.
+The paper results show that better geological potential leads to higher total and grassroots exploration investments.
 The sensitivity of exploration budgets to investment climate depends on targeted minerals or metals.
 Adequate investment conditions bring in more of total and grassroots exploration for gold and base metals.
 Total exploration for diamonds is not affected by the investment conditions, while grassroots exploration for diamonds is negatively correlated with the investment climate.
 The study of top three exploration funding countries demonstrates that the Canadian mining companies are sensitive to investment environment in host countries, while exploration budgeting of the Australian and UK companies is not linked to investment climate.
 The Canadian and Australian companies allocate more of exploration funds to countries in geographical proximity, while the UK companies invest more in distant countries.
 Paper findings will be useful for host countries and mining companies making exploration budgeting decisions.